Carijana, Bolivia

 Our Partnership

-The community reached out to EWB Pitt in 2018, with the project being confirmed early in 2019, to design and construct personal latrines for each household.
+The community reached out to EWB Pitt in 2018 to design and construct personal latrines for each household.
 In May 2019, we completed an assessment trip to gather information about the community and the status quo.
 Surveys from that assessment trip as well as information from the community doctor indicated that illness due to contaminated drinking water impacts nearly every member of the community.
 The travel team then worked with our chapter’s full project team to design a latrine with the community.
 The final design, chosen and agreed upon by the community, has been used to construct 50 latrines so far.
 The implementations in 2020 and 2021 were conducted remotely due to the pandemic, and we were able to conduct in-person implementations in 2022 and 2023.
 This year in 2024, we will be constructing additional 5 latrines and closing out the project with a monitoring and evaluation trip.
 Once completed, this will be one of the largest sanitation projects completed by an EWB chapter.

 Project Timeline

-Assessment (Jan.
-2019 - Aug.
+Assessment (Oct.
+2018 - Aug.
 2019)

 In May 2019, five members of our chapter, along with a mentor, traveled to Carijana to conduct an assessment trip.
 They met with community members, tested the water to obtain baseline data, surveyed the pre-existing health practices and health beliefs of the community members, assessed the pre-existing sanitation system, and began building a relationship with the community.